Free shipping on all orders over $99* *(Ships to US only)

 How do I know if I have low stomach acid?

 There aren’t too many tell-tale signs of low stomach acid, other than perhaps feeling full and tired after meals, as well as experiencing acid reflux-like symptoms.
 Nonetheless, low stomach acid is very common in Hashimoto’s.
-Signs and symptoms that would lead one to believe that a person with Hashimoto’s has low stomach acid include: acid reflux (this condition, that is conventionally treated with an acid suppressant, can actually be caused by low stomach acid), low B12, ferritin, or iron levels, fatigue despite thyroid medications, and constipation/diarrhea.
+Signs and symptoms that could lead one to believe that a person with Hashimoto’s has low stomach acid include: occasional digestive discomfort such as acid reflux (this condition, that is conventionally treated with an acid suppressant, can actually be caused by low stomach acid), constipation and/or diarrhea, as well as low B12, ferritin, or iron levels, and fatigue despite optimal thyroid hormones.

 Is Betaine with Pepsin a lifelong supplement?